Chattahooligans/hooligan-hymnal-app/README.md

 By sharing the project with soccer supporters groups around the world, we will assemble the greatest minds in the culture as contributors, and our collective work will improve all of our communities.
 Here's what we are focusing our attention after the 2019 season.

-### News Feed
+### News Feed Improvements

-The updates/push notifications feature was originally added to circulate chants in the stadium, then we realized later it could also be used for special announcements.
-Our next major feature will be an in-app news feed, a polished experience to keep our fans informed, all without having to pay Facebook to let them see what we post.

-### Localization

-We committed to outreach to non-English-speaking communities to bring new fans to the clubs we love.
-Hooligan Hymnal will have a foundation for localization out-of-the box, so non-native speakers can navigate the application interface, and allowing _La Barra_ supporters to publish their own apps as easily as English-speaking SGs.
+News Feed has just launched (as of late January 2020), and there is more work to be done before we are happy with the core experience.
+Next up is pagination of posts/infinite scrolling and adding images to posts.
+In the future, we'll give users control on which _Channels_ they see posts from.

 ### Web-based Data Management

 Editing raw JSON is getting old, and we need a better way to keep Capo/SG officer features secure.
-A web-based application to manage all of the Hooligan Hymnal data is coming soon.
+A web-based application to manage all of the Hooligan Hymnal data is currently in development.

+### Configuration and Skinning

+The platform has made huge strides in configuration and skinning since its early days as a Chattanooga-only project.
+We will continue progress to make Hooligan Hymnal easy to set up and deploy.

+### Events

+We have an opportunity to create a presentation for Events that serves SGs in ways that typical apps and services do not.
+Join our Slack channel- let's solve it together.

 ### And Beyond